 Located on private property, this peaceful paradise can only be accessed by booking a tour with Daintree Discovery Tours.
 Both their full day and half day tours load you into a safari-style 4WD and onto mossy Cassowary Falls where their exclusive access guarantees a placid swimming hole surrounded by lush tropical rainforest.

 Appropriately named, these falls truly are a vision to behold.
 Tucked away in the rainforest surrounding Lake Eacham, a short 300m walk will bring you to this secret spot.
 As the road out of Lake Eacham divides into two (the left to Atherton and Yungaburra), take the right turn, which leads you down Wrights Creek Road – follow the road until you reach a small bridge, which marks the start of the walking trail.
 If you’re feeling peckish after all that adventuring, head to nearby Yungaburra Pub and keep an eye out for a black and white photo of the falls hanging amongst other historic imagery of the Tablelands.

 Located along the Tully River, you have two ways to reach the beautiful Ponytail Falls – Drive or raft.
 If you’re driving, follow the river downstream from Cardstone Weir and look out for the number 11 painted on the road.
 If you’re taking the more adrenaline-pumping approach, book a full-day white-water rafting tour with Raging Thunder Adventures and admire the falls as you tuck into a BBQ lunch on the embankment overlooking this single drop waterfall between rapids.

-Lace up your hiking boots and get ready to sit atop an infinity pool with unparalleled views over the Wet Tropics World Heritage Area.
+Lace up your hiking boots and get ready for unparalleled views over the Wet Tropics World Heritage Area.
 Accessed via the Old Cairns Track, Windin Falls is a well-deserved reward following a 90min hike each way.